-Sometimes as a reviewer, you may discover more serious ethical breaches.
-You may recognize much or all of the paper, because it has been published previously by the same author(s).
-Alternatively, you may find text or ideas which have been copied without permission or appropriate attribution from the works of others.
+Sometimes reviewers may discover serious ethical breaches during the review such as noticing that all or part of the paper has been previously published by the same or other authors.
+Reviewers might also find text or ideas that may be copied without permission or appropriate attribution from others works.

-In the case of suspected duplicative publication or plagiarism, you should obtain and carefully examine copies of the original documents to confirm your initial impression.
-You should then contact us in confidence to discuss the problem.
+In such cases of suspected duplicative publication or plagiarism, reviewers should obtain and carefully examine copies of the original documents to confirm and inform the initial impression to the journal.

-QU Press follows the Code of Conduct of the Committee on Publication Ethics (COPE) and the COPE Flowcharts for Resolving Cases of Suspected Misconduct, available through the following link : https://publicationethics.org/guidance/Flowcharts
+QU Press follows the Code of Conduct of the Committee on Publication Ethics (COPE) and the COPE Flowcharts for Resolving Cases of Suspected Misconduct.